Awoo56709/eds220-2025-in-class/README.md

 # EDS 220 In-Class Repository

-This repository hosts all the work completed by Joshua Ferrer-Lozano during the EDS 220 - *Working with Environmental Data* lectures.
+This repository hosts all the work completed by Joshua Ferrer-Lozanoo during the EDS 220 - *Working with Environmental Data* lectures.

 ## Course Information